ekamperi/ekamperi.github.io/_posts/2021-01-13-python-decorators-and-tf-function.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/tensorboard.png" alt="Tensorboard computation graph">
 </p>

+#### Show me the speedup!
-We load the necessary modules and generate some normally distributed data.
+We will set up some real code and measure the speedup that `tf.function` brings.
+First, we load the necessary modules and generate some normally distributed training data.

 {% highlight python %}
 {% raw %}